DEFT: Differentiable Branched Discrete Elastic Rods for Modeling Furcated DLOs in Real-Time: Supplementary Material for DER Background

-DEFORM builds upon DER theory to model three distinct deformation modes of DLOs: bending, twisting, and stretching.
-DER theory models DLOs using two key families of coordinate frames.
+To model bending, twisting, and stretching, DER theory models DLOs using two key families of coordinate frames.
 First, it introduces Bishop Frames, which provide a twist-free reference state along the centerline of the rod.
 The Bishop Frame only rotates to follow the curve's geometry, providing a relaxed baseline configuration for the DLO.
 Second, the theory employs Material Frames, which describe the actual physical deformation of the rod.

 Material Frames can be expressed relative to the Bishop Frames through a single angle whose rate of change represents the physical twist of the DLO.
 To describe the twist of the DLO, DER theory assumes that the angle of the Material Frame with respect to the Bishop Frame is one that minimizes the potential energy of the DLO.
 We briefly summarize DER theory in this section, but a longer introduction can be found here \cite{bishopframe}.

 \textbf{Bishop Frame}: The Bishop Frame at edge $i$ is made up of three axes $\{\mathbf{t}^i, \mathbf{b}_1^i, \mathbf{b}_2^i\}$.
 We next formally define each axis of the Bishop Frame.
 First, $\mathbf{t}^i \in \mathbb{R}^3$ is the unit tangent along edge $i$ which is defined as $\mathbf{t}^i = (\timevertind{x}{i+1}{}-\timevertind{x}{i}{})/||\timevertind{x}{i+1}{}-\timevertind{x}{i}{}||_2$.
 The vector $\mathbf{b}_1^i \in \mathbb{R}^{3}$ is defined iteratively by applying a rotation matrix to the previous Bishop frame: $\mathbf{b}_1^i = \mathbf{R}^i \cdot \mathbf{b}_1^{i-1}$.
 The rotation matrix $\mathbf{R}^i \in \mathbb{R}^{3 \times 3}$ satisfies the following conditions